BND Hamburger Icon

 There’s a fine line between green marketing and greenwashing.
 Unlike greenwashing, green marketing is when companies sell products or services based on legitimate environmental positives.

-Green marketing is generally practical, honest, and transparent, and it means that a product or service meets the following criteria:
+Green marketing is generally practical, honest and transparent, and it means that a product or service meets the following criteria:

-• Manufactured in a sustainable fashion
+• It’s manufactured in a sustainable fashion.

-• Recyclable or produced from recycled materials
+• It’s recyclable or produced from recycled materials.

-• Does not use excessive packaging
+• It does not use excessive packaging.

-However, it’s easy for green marketing to translate to greenwashing in practice when an organization doesn’t live up to the standards of sustainable business practices.
+However, it’s easy for green marketing to translate to greenwashing in practice when an organization doesn’t live up to the sustainable business practices.
 “Eco-friendly,” “organic,” “natural” and “green” are just some of the widely used labels that can be confusing and misleading to consumers.

-If you’re ready to slap some grass on your logo, be transparent with customers about your company’s practices, and have information readily available to back up your claims.
+If you’re ready to slap some grass on your logo, be transparent with customers about your company’s practices and have information readily available to back up your claims.

 Transparency and corporate social responsibility

-“Greenwashing is actually in a corporation’s best interest,” said Deandra Jefferson, former office manager for a sustainability organization that she requested go unnamed, in an interview with Business News Daily.
+“Greenwashing is actually in a corporation’s best interest,” Deandra Jefferson, former office manager for a sustainability organization that she requested go unnamed, said in an interview with Business News Daily.
 “Although the concept of corporate social responsibility exists, it is very rare that corporations actually live up to [it], and when they do, it’s a surface-level effort to make themselves look good.”

 In other words, greenwashing benefits a corporation only when it successfully deceives its customers.
 Transparency can bridge the gap between artificial and genuine concern for the environment.